Click Here for the Infopet home page

 Dry or wet food?

-Dry food is cheaper and more convenient.
-However, it may also contain more grain and preservatives, because grain is easier to store dry than meat, and canning is a way of preserving food.
-Dogs need to drink more water if they are fed dry food, and are more at risk from dehydration if they are fed dried food and do not have a water source.
+Dogs need to drink more water if they are fed dry food, and are more at risk from dehydration if they are fed dried food and do not have access to water.
 This is important since some pet owners remove water when they are out of the house or at night, in the belief that this will help with house training.
-Dogs may develop kidney and bladder problems if they are fed dried food and deprived of water.
-It's better to arrange to have someone come in at midday and let your dog out for a wee, than to take his water away and expect him to go without water and cross his legs the whole day.
+Dogs are more likely to develop kidney and bladder problems if they are fed dried food and deprived of water.
+If you have to leave your dog very long periods, he will need water and someone to come in and let him out for a wee.
 If you can't get help with dog care, then at least give him access to water and a place where he can wee, eg a secure dog run with a roof, that he can get to through a dog door, and can't dig his way out of.
-Some owners believe that dry food is better for dogs' teeth, but most dogs fed canned foods are also fed a crunchy mixer, and chews and tooth brushing appear to be more important than whether dogs are fed wet or dried food.

 What about extruded food?